It Makes More Sense to Rent Than to Be a Homeowner — Here’s Why

-Does it make more sense to rent housing or to become a homeowner?
-Although most people view home owning as an important milestone, I’m never doing it.
+Does it make more sense to rent or to become a homeowner?
+Although most people view owning a home as an important milestone, I’m never going to do it.

 One of the main things I enjoy about my life and my career is flexibility.
 That’s better than being a homeowner!
 I have a location-independent job, which means I can work from anywhere.
 I don’t have kids or a house, and I enjoy being able to explore, travel, and move whenever I feel like it.

 Over the past six years, I’ve lived in three states.
 Even though I just moved recently, I can’t say where I’ll be in five years.

 Will I be in the same place?
 I’m not sure.
 And that doesn’t scare me — it excites me.

 Because I value flexibility and don’t have a plan to settle down anywhere, it doesn’t make sense to purchase something that is illiquid and could hold me down.

 Home Prices Are Insane in Certain Locations

 If there’s one thing I know about myself, it’s that I’m a city girl through and through.
 My stint in Portland proved that to me.
 While Portland isn’t super small, I prefer metropolises — big, sprawling, diverse cities that I can get lost in.

 I currently live in L.A., and while rent is nothing to sneeze at, homeownership (especially as a freelancer) is downright outrageous.

 Buying a home in L.A. proper (because, once again, I am not a suburbanite) could mean paying between half a million and one million dollars.
 Sign me up for a “no, thanks.”